fence extension for privacy

 Fence Toppers for Extra Flair

 Fence toppers are like the cherry on top of a sundae for your existing fence.
 They not only add height but also bring a dash of style to your outdoor space.
-Whether you’re looking to enhance a wood fence or a chain link one, there’s a topper that can elevate its look.

 Fence toppers aren’t just about aesthetics; they also serve practical purposes.
 For instance, if you have a dog fence, adding a topper can make it more challenging for your furry friend to escape.
 Similarly, cat fences can be extended with specialized toppers to deter climbing.